 VISIONS AFTER VIOLENCE

-FELLOWSHIP
+COMMUNITY FELLOWSHIP

 With support from the Institute for Museum and Library Services (IMLS) and The Mellon Foundation, the Visions After Violence Community Fellowship Program is a nine-month fellowship that exemplifies our commitment to centering the experiences, perspectives, and visions of people directly impacted by state violence.
 Community Fellows work with our team, the Community Advisory Council, Writers and Artists in Residence, and other collaborators to design and carry out a community-based oral history and archival project.
 In the first half of the fellowship, each fellow conducts 5 to 10 oral history interviews and then utilizes the remaining time to collaborate with the team and each other to activate those stories for the public, culminating in an event.

-2024 VISIONS AFTER VIOLENCE FELLOWS
+2025 VISIONS AFTER VIOLENCE

-RECENT VISIONS AFTER VIOLENCE FELLOWS
+RECENT VISIONS AFTER VIOLENCE

 2023